netblock/yaabe/README.md

 ```

 (The msys2 shell root `/` is the msys2 install location.
 Your current working directory
 when you open the msys2 shell is your username under `home/`).
-Plop the yaabe source in
+Plop the YAABE source in
 a place you can reach it within msys2, cd to it, and then,

 ```shell